Tim-K-DFW/princeton_algorithms/README.md

 ##### Week 4
 - 100%
 - method names in `Board` are funny because initial implementation used 2d array but I had to convert it to 1d to pass memory test (which only mattered for smallest boards (2..4)).
-So it's a hybrid: storage is 1d but most things that require spacial reasoning are first converted to 2d
+So it's a hybrid: storage is 1d but most things that require spatial reasoning are first converted to 2d
 - creation of neighbors and twins turned out clean, IMO... both use same swapping method
 - Java is getting easier to deal with, custom comparables helped a lot with `Node`, for sure.